Eona/Laminar/README.md

  6. You might need to manually rebuild the index by right clicking the project -> index -> rebuild.
 Otherwise eclipse editor will be swamped with error markups.
 Warning: if you ever change any of the `CMakeLists.txt` or add/delete/rename source files, do not build or run directly in eclipse.
 Run `./gen_eclipse.sh <project>` in a terminal before you do anything in eclipse, otherwise the code indexer will be broken again.

+## Notes
+### Naming convention

+ - All functions use underscores
+ - All variables start with lower case and use camel case
+ - All types and classes start with upper case and use camel case